tissus

 Skeletal restoration of Anchiornis huxleyi by Scott Hartman (2017), incorporating the soft tissue outlines revealed by laser fluorescence studies.

-tissus restauration Anchiornis Anchiornithidae
+tissus Anchiornis Anchiornithidae

 Taxons Eosipterus